Most Common Mistakes In Sports Betting

 If you’re unwilling to adapt as needed, then you’re setting yourself up for continued failure.
-When things aren’t going your way, take the time to assess your approach.
-If you come across a leak or something that needs fixing, make the repair and move on.
+When things aren’t going your way, take the time to assess your approach if you encounter a leak or something that needs fixing, repair and move on.

 On the other hand, there are major sports betting mistakes that bettors of all experience levels consistently make.
-These are much bigger than small hiccups.
-The mistakes in this camp can seriously impact your bankroll, not to mention your chances of lasting long term.
+These are much bigger than minor hiccups.
+The errors in this camp can seriously impact your bankroll, not to mention your chances of lasting long term.